After a traffic accident in New York, it's a good idea to get familiar with the different state laws that might come

 Suppose that your car accident lawsuit goes all the way to trial, and the jury decides your total damages award should be $100,000 (including your medical bills, lost income, vehicle damage, and "pain and suffering").
 But the jury also decides you are 40 percent responsible for the accident (maybe you were speeding).
 Under New York's comparative fault rule, you are entitled to get 60 percent of the $100,000 total, or $60,000—still a significant sum, but not as much as the grand total of your damages.

 The comparative fault rule in New York applies even if you are found to be more responsible for the accident than the other driver.
 For instance, if the jury decides you are 90 percent at fault, you are still technically entitled to 10 percent of your total damages, but of course the other side of the coin is that you'll be on the hook for 90 percent of the other driver's damages.

 (Not all states treat comparative fault this way.
 Most follow a "modified" comparative fault rule that only allows the plaintiff to receive damages if his or her fault was 50 percent or less.
 Once the plaintiff's fault exceeds 50 percent, the damages award drops to zero in most of these states.)

 The rule binds New York judges and juries (if your car accident case makes it to court), and a car insurance claims adjuster will have the rule in mind when handling your claim.
 After all, the adjuster makes decisions based on what's likely to happen in court.
 But don't let that prevent you from pursuing an auto accident settlement or lawsuit.
 Instead, talk to an attorney about your situation and your best course of action.

-If you're in a car accident in New York, and any person incurred $1,001 or more in property damage as a result of the crash, all drivers must file a Report of Motor Vehicle Accident form with the DMV no more than 10 days after the accident.
+If you're in a car accident in New York, and any person incurred more than $1,000 in property damage as a result of the crash, all drivers must file a Report of Motor Vehicle Accident form with the DMV no more than 10 days after the accident.
 Failure to do so can result in suspension of your driver's license.